Damrod/nvidia_gpu_temperature_monitor/README.md

 ```

 ### Windows
+> **Note**: Windows service integration is currently untested.
+The following commands are provided as a reference based on standard Windows service management practices.

 The service is managed through the Windows Services application or using PowerShell:
 ```powershell
 # Start the service